josh-mchugh/rediscovering-javascript/chapter-3/README.md

 ## functionalmax.js
 This example shows how we can use the rest parameter in a functional way since it is of the type Array.
 This example uses the functional programming to calculate the max value of the rest parameter values in a single line of code.

+Rest parameters have a few simple rules:
+1. The rest parameter has to be the last formal parameter.
+2. There can be at most one rest parameter in the method signature.
+3. The rest parameter contains only values which have not been given an explicit name.